RayChu92/Math204/content/Math204/syllabus.md

 Students will also be given **two** old basic qualification exams during week 3 and 7.
 Students will spend four hours attempting the exam.
 Afterwards, another peer will grade their exam.
 This portion will be graded for completion.

 In addition, starting in week 2 every student will meet Thierry two times throughout the quarter in a **one on one meeting for 30 minutes each time**.
-In this meeting, students will be asked to either solve previous homework problems or slight modification of previous homework problems.
+In this meeting, students will be asked to either solve previous homework problems.